SteveWu666/Google-Case-Competition---Dynamic-Staffing-Optimization-for-Advertising-Support-Agents/README.md

 ## Authors

-This project was developed by the DeepAnalytics team as part of the 2025 Google Case Competition.
+This project was developed by the **DeepAnalytics** team as part of the 2025 Google Case Competition.

-All rights reserved.
+**Team Members**:
+Evelyn Liang, Huei-Sin Liu, Jim Cao, Jingwen Zhang, Qilian Wu, Shelly Wei, Corey Lin

 ## License & Disclaimer